q-rius/perf_libs/README.md

 # perf_libs
-Some fast and modern c++ implementations
+Penning some some fast and modern c++ implementations based on some thoughts/ideas from long ago.